JunhaoW3/tp/docs/UserGuide.md

 Format: `delete CLIENT_INDEX`

 * Deletes the client at the specified `CLIENT_INDEX`.
-* `CLIENT_INDEX` refers to the index number of the client shown in the displayed clients list.
+* `CLIENT_INDEX` refers to the index number of the client shown in the currently displayed clients list.

 Examples:

-* `list` followed by `delete 2` deletes the 2nd client in the displayed clients list.
+* `activelist` followed by `delete 2` deletes the 2nd client in the currently displayed clients list.

 <box type="success">

 **Assumptions:**
-1. Alex Yeoh is the second client in the currently displayed list.
+1. Alex Yeoh is the second client in the currently displayed clients list.

 **Expected Output Message:** Deleted Client: Alex Yeoh; Phone: 87438807; Email: alexyeoh@example.com;
 Address: Blk 30 Geylang Street 29, #06-40; Insurance Policy: AIB HealthShield Gold Max; Tags: [friends]